 Best Places to Stay near Cairns Port Douglas:

-Sheraton Grand Mirage Resort, Port Douglas boasts a prime location as the only beachfront property to the Famous Four Mile Beach.
-Surrounded by 147 hectares of lush gardens, the hotel offers 2 hectares of sparkling saltwater lagoon pools, an an18-hole golf course, and 5-star resort amenities.
-You can also easily explore attractions nearby such as Mossman Gorge, Flames of the Forest, Rainforest Habitat Wildlife Sanctuary, Macrossan Street, and Crystalbrook Superyacht Marina.
+luxury ($$$): Sheraton Grand Mirage Resort, Port Douglas, 5-star beachfront hotel, located in a prime location on the Famous Four Mile Beach.
+Surrounded by 147 hectares of lush gardens, it has a saltwater lagoon pools, an an18-hole golf course.
+Great base in Cairns to take a day trips to the famous Mossman Gorge, Flames of the Forest, and Crystalbrook Superyacht Marina.

-Pool Resort Port Dougla offers luxury apartments just 5 minutes’ walk from the world-famous Four Mile Beach.
-Guests can swim up to their apartment from the lagoon-style swimming pool.
-All apartments offer a balcony with outdoor furniture.
-Pool Port Douglas is a short 5-minute stroll from cafes, bars and restaurants.
+mid-range ($$): Pool Resort Port Dougla, family-friendly accommodation, located just 5 minutes’ walk from the world-famous Four Mile Beach, and a short stroll from cafes, bars and restaurants.
 It provides guests with the perfect base to explore the nearby Barrier Reef and Rainforest.

 Located about 11 minutes drive north from Cairns CBD, the established inner suburb of Cairns, Edge Hill is surrounded by the forested hills of the Mount Whitfield Conservation Park to the north and west.